FAQ

 Where are case files stored on disk?

-Under the ZFS pool mounted at /vault, organised by team and
+Under the /vault directory, organised by team and

 case.
 Decrypted views during an open vault session are kept on